• Skip to main content

 The city has a population of about 10 million people (although statistics vary from 8 – 14 million depending on the source).
 They own 8 million motorbikes.

-Cars and motorscooters drive on the right in Vietnam when they stay in their lanes.
-While crossing any street in the city seems an impossible task, we were taught a few tricks to make it to the other side safely.
+Cars and motor scooters drive on the right in Vietnam when they stay in their lanes.
+While crossing any street in the city seems nearly impossible, locals taught us a few tricks to get to the other side safely.

-- Even if you find a crosswalk with traffic lights, remember that right turn on red is legal; therefore, cars and motorscooters will be turning on and off of your street.
+• Even if you find a crosswalk with traffic lights, remember that a right turn on red is legal; therefore, cars and motor scooters will be turning on and off your street.

 Random trivia: